Dynamic Privacy Budget Allocation Improves Data Efficiency of Differentially Private Gradient Descent: Dynamic Policies by Minimizing Utility Upper Bounds

 \subsubsection{Dynamic Schedule}

 A dynamic schedule can improve the upper bound delivered by the uniform schedule.
 First, we observe that the excess risk in \cref{eq:excess_loss_motivation} is upper bounded by two terms: the first term characterizes the error due to the finite iterations of gradient descents; the second term, a weighted sum, comes from error propagated from noise at each iteration.
-Now we show for any $\{q_t | q_t > 0, t=1,\dots, T\}$ (not limited to the $q_t$ defined in \cref{eq:excess_loss_motivation}), there is a unique $\sigma_t$ minimizing the weighted sum: \begin{theoremEnd}[no link to proof,category=gd]{lemma}[Dynamic schedule] Suppose $\sigma_t$ satisfy $\sum_{t=1}^T \sigma^{-2}=R$.
+Now we show for any $\{q_t | q_t > 0, t=1,\dots, T\}$ (not limited to the $q_t$ defined in \cref{eq:excess_loss_motivation}), there is a unique $\sigma_t$ minimizing the weighted sum: \begin{theoremEnd}{lemma}[Dynamic schedule]\stepThmRelabel Suppose $\sigma_t$ satisfy $\sum_{t=1}^T \sigma_t^{-2}=R$.
 Given a positive sequence $\{q_t\}$, the following equation holds:

 Remarkably, the difference between the minimum and $T\sum_{t=1}^T q_t$ (uniform $\sigma_t$) monotonically increases by the variance of $\sqrt{q_t}$ w.r.t. $t$. \end{theoremEnd} \begin{proofEnd} By $\sum_{t=1}^T \sigma^{-2}=R$ and Cauchy-Schwarz inequality, we can derive the achievable lower bound as